 Limited diagnostic testing, the hospital’s physical environment and decreased availability of pharmaceutical options are all challenges that doctors in Kenya face.

-“It was an incredible learning opportunity for me, and it shaped some of my ideas for future career aspirations,” she said.
+“It was an incredible learning opportunity for me, and it shaped some of my ideas for future career aspirations,” Dr. Kamath said.
 “I am hopeful to go back and round again on the ID consult service if funding allows.
 I am so grateful that IU supported this experience for me and hope other fellows will seize the opportunity.”